 - March 1, 2022: Some dealers have started replacing recalled devices.
 If Philips or your dealer offers you a replacement device, feel free to take it.
 Receiving a replacement device, in and of itself, will not disqualify you from participating in the class action.
 However, if you accept a replacement device, ensure that (1) you do not sign a release of your claims; (2) you keep the tubing of your old device; and (3) you keep the memory card of your old device.
 For instructions on how to remove the memory device, follow this link (Memory Card Instructions).
 Failure to do any of those could prevent you from recovering the maximum damages available to you.

 - February 7, 2022: We filed an Amended Notice of Civil Claim in the Supreme Court of British Columbia, incorporating new information from the FDA report and Philips’ lack of a remediation plan.
 That document is available at this link (Amended Notice of Civil Claim).

-    - July 16, 2021: Plaintiff issued Statement of Claim in the Ontario Superior Court of Justice.
+- July 16, 2021: Sotos issued a Statement of Claim in the Ontario Superior Court of Justice.